Lucchese crime family: The Two Tommies

-After the murder of Masseria, a Mafia meeting was hosted by Maranzano and he proclaim himself the new Capo di tutti capi (boss of all bosses) of the American Mafia.
+After the murder of Masseria, a Mafia meeting was hosted by Maranzano, and he proclaimed himself the new Capo di tutti capi (boss of all bosses) of the American Mafia.
 Maranzano outlined a peace plan to all the Sicilian and Italian Mafia leaders in the United States.
 There would be 24 organizations (to be known as "families") throughout the country who would elect their own bosses.
 Maranzano also reorganized all the Italian-American gangs in New York City into five families to be headed by Lucky Luciano, Vincent Mangano, Joseph Profaci, Gagliano, and himself.
 Gagliano was awarded the old Reina organization, with Lucchese as his underboss.

 However, Luciano and other mob members were not willing to serve under Maranzano.
 When Maranzano learned about Luciano's disaffection, he hired a gunman to kill him.
-However, in September 1931 Luciano struck first.
-Several Jewish assassins provided by Luciano associate Meyer Lansky murdered Maranzano in his office.
-Luciano now became the most powerful mobster in New York.
+However, in September 1931, Luciano struck first.
+Several Jewish assassins provided by Luciano's associate Meyer Lansky murdered Maranzano in his office, making Luciano the most powerful mobster in New York.

 Luciano kept the family structure as created by Maranzano, but removed the boss of bosses in favor of a ruling body, The Commission.
 The Commission's responsibility was to regulate the families' affairs and resolve all differences between the families.
 The first Commission members included Luciano, Gagliano, Bonanno, Profaci, Mangano, Chicago Outfit boss Al "Scarface" Capone and Buffalo family boss Stefano Magaddino, with Luciano as chairman.
 Although the Commission was technically a democratic institution, it was actually controlled by Luciano and his allies.

 During the 1930s and 1940s, Gagliano and Lucchese led their family into profitable areas of the trucking and clothing industries.
 When Luciano was sent to prison for pandering in 1936, a rival alliance took control of the Commission.
-The alliance of Mangano, Bonanno, Buffalo crime family boss Stefano Magaddino, and Profaci used their power to control organized crime in America.
+The alliance of Mangano, Bonanno, Magaddino, and Profaci used their power to control organized crime in America.
 Understanding his vulnerability, Gagliano was careful to avoid opposing this new alliance.
 Gagliano was a quiet man who avoided the media and stayed off the streets.
-He preferred to pass his orders to the family though Lucchese and a few other close allies.
+He preferred to pass his orders to the family through Lucchese and a few other close allies.

-In contrast, Lucchese was the public face of the family who carried out Gagliano's orders.
+Lucchese, in contrast, was the public face of the family who carried out Gagliano's orders.
 In 1946, Lucchese attended the Cosa Nostra Havana Conference in Cuba on behalf of Gagliano.
-Gagliano kept such a low profile that virtually nothing is known about his activities from 1932 until he retired or died between 1951 and 1953.
+Gagliano kept such a low profile that virtually nothing is known about his activities from 1932 until he died in 1951.